FrontendMasters/intro-to-graphql/README.md

 * branch - `lesson-2`
 * test command - `yarn test-schema` or `npm run test-schema`

-This exercise will have you creating a GraphQL Schema based on the the mongoose models already created
+This exercise will have you creating a GraphQL Schema based on the the mongoose models already created.
 - [ ] create Type for product
 - [ ] create inputs for product
 - [ ] create queries for product